 III.
-INCENTIVE PROGRAMS
+Incentive Programs

 The Office of Economic Development offers the Incentive Programs outlined in this Section III.
-Applicants must provide a certificate of account status from the Texas Comptroller of Public Accounts demonstrating that the applicant is compliant with State of Texas regulations and be current on all taxes.
-OED reserves the right to reject applications from applicants (including applicants' affiliates, subsidiaries, and other legal entities with materially similar ownership, membership, or controlling interests) who have filed for bankruptcy in the past five years or have previously defaulted on any City of Dallas incentive agreement.
+Applicants must provide a certificate of account status from the Texas Comptroller of Public Accounts demonstrating that the applicant is compliant with State of Texas regulations, be current on all taxes, have not filed for bankruptcy in the past five years, and have not previously defaulted on any City of Dallas incentive agreement.
 The following categories of businesses are not eligible for incentive awards: (1) businesses that require a sexually oriented business license under Chapter 41A of the Dallas City Code, (2) liquor stores, pawn shops, credit access businesses, body piercing studios, or tattoo studios, as those terms are defined by the Dallas Development Code, and (3) other uses incompatible with surrounding neighborhood uses, as determined by OED.